1jour1vin

 Wine rated (2020 guide) 96/100 (Extraordinary wine)

-The Viña Bosconia Gran Reserva 2001 fits the profile of the wine, a little more mature (is it the Grenache?) with heady aromas and a rustic touch.
-2001 saw good yields of very healthy grapes.
-They began harvesting the reds on October 15, and the last grapes were picked on October 29 in good weather.
-The grapes ripened well, and the wine has great balance for long bottle aging.
-It is 80% Tempranillo, 15% Garnacho, and the rest Graciano and Mazuelo, which fermented in 153-year-old oak casks with indigenous yeasts and aged in used barrels for 10 years.
-It has an alcohol content of 13%, a pH of 3.4, and 6.5 grams of acidity (tartaric).
-As the wine remained in the glass (even overnight), it became finer and more subtle.
-5,000 bottles were produced.
+The 2001 Viña Bosconia Gran Reserva fits the wine’s profile: slightly riper (is it the Garnacha?) with heady aromas and a rustic touch.
+The 2001 vintage yielded good harvests of very healthy grapes.
+They began harvesting the reds on October 15, and the last grapes were picked on October 29 under fine weather conditions.
+The grapes ripened properly, and the wine has excellent balance for long bottle aging.
+It is composed of 80% Tempranillo, 15% Garnacha, and the remainder Graciano and Mazuelo, which fermented in 153-year-old oak casks with native yeasts and aged in used barrels for 10 years.
+It has an alcohol content of 13% with a pH of 3.4 and 6.5 grams of acidity (tartaric).
+As the wine sat in the glass (even overnight), it became finer and more subtle.
+5,000 bottles produced.
 It was bottled in July 2012.

 James Suckling